JeremyMorgan/PrimeNumberChecker/README.md

-# PrimeNumberChecker
+# Prime Number Checker
-Application to check if a number is prime
+Console Application to check if a number is prime or not.